hyperledger-labs/fabric-smart-client/docs/fabric/drivers.md

 Look [`here`](fabricdev/core/fabricdev/transaction/manager.go).
 3. A customized implementation of the `Ledger` to get access to remote ledger without the use of chaincodes.
 Look [`here`](fabricdev/core/fabricdev/ledger/ledger.go) for an example.
-To use it, we need to a new channel provider that uses the new ledger implementation.
+To use it, we need a new channel provider that uses the new ledger implementation.
 Look [`here`](fabricdev/core/fabricdev/channelprovider.go) for an example.